chtsao8/FPGA-gen/APPS.md

 include ../../build-files/Makefile.targets.inc</code></pre>

-`process.cpp` should be created/modified with the following format:
+`process.cpp` should be created/modified with the following format (replace APP_NAME with the name of your application):
 <pre><code>#include <cstdio>
 #include "hardware_process_helper.h"
 #include "halide_image_io.h"